Destruction of Friendship

-This was the first weekend she hadn’t spent with Kayla since they were four-years-old.
+This was the first weekend she hadn’t spent with Kayla since they were four years old.

 Smearing the black ink printed on the page, Karen wiped the droplets from the book and tried to focus on Bromden and McMurphy.
-Seconds later, she slammed the damp pages closed, tossed it on the mint-green carpet, rolled over, and let her feather pillow absorb the incessant flow of her broken heart.
+Seconds later, she slammed the damp pages closed, tossed them on the mint-green carpet, rolled over, and let her feather pillow absorb the incessant flow of her broken heart.

 She had lost friends before.
 She had been betrayed before.
 But she had never had her best friend use her own secrets against her.
 She had never expected her best friend to go after him.
 She had never expected Kayla to be such a lying, back-stabbing, slutty, bitch!

 Tears continued to fall from Karen’s soaked cheeks as she tried to rid herself of the awful images – but the more she tried to forget, the stronger they were burned into her vision.
 She relived the dreaded moment every time she thought about Jason.
 She saw them together every time she blinked.
 It was as if she had stared at the sun for ten minutes and was seeing bright flashing lights everywhere she went.

 It was last weekend: Saturday night.
 Karen had invited everyone to her house for a cast party to celebrate the end of the three-month-long torture chamber otherwise known as the daily spring musical rehearsals.
 Sixty-three people crammed into her two-story, four-bedroom apartment on Laker Street at 8:30 P.M. after their final show.